×

 3. Olives

-Olives have a unique flavour profile that doesn't quite work for everyone.
-Its briny, salty flavour can be too overpowering for many pizzas, making it one of those toppings people always try to pick out.
+Olives have a unique flavor profile that doesn't quite work for everyone.
+Its briny, salty flavor can be too overpowering for many pizzas, making it one of those toppings people always try to pick out.
 It's definitely another love-it-or-hate-it kind of ingredient.

 4. Broccoli